How the habits you build at home pay off on the road

 6. Notice landmarks at intersections.

 Even if you’ve driven or walked a route dozens of times, check out what’s at the corner when you make a turn.
 What color is the door on the building?
 What’s the sticker on the light post?
-Chances are, if you look more closely you’ll notice new things.
+If you look more closely, you’ll probably notice new things.

 Then when you’re traveling, you’ll pick up on visual clues that can help you find that amazing coffee shop or your way back to the hotel.

-When my husband and I were in Barcelona we found this cute shop with amazing Jamon Iberico and Catalan tomato bread (Pa Amb Tomaquet).
+When my husband and I were in Barcelona we found this cute shop with amazing Jamon Iberico and Catalan tomato bread (Pa Amb Tomaquet – sooo good).
 We didn’t pay close enough attention to where it was, though, and ended up spending at least a half hour the next day wandering the alleys off of Las Ramblas trying to find it.
 When we did, we took a photo of the nearest intersection!

 7. Let someone know where you’re going, and when you expect to be back.